Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed the "northwest-northeast-inner" border graphics, which were incorrectly using the graphics for the "northwest-northeast-southwest-inner" border.
 - The initial random seed for the game now varies according to the computer's time and date, so that random maps should no longer yield the same result multiple times.
-- Added encyclopedia page explaining the No Randomness mode in the Game Concepts section.
+- Added an encyclopedia page explaining the No Randomness mode in the Game Concepts section.

 -----------------------------------------------------------------------
 - 2.8.0